Measurement Component

 header_layout.addLayout(cb_layout)

-# Make a plot widget containing one line
+# Create a plot widget containing a single line

 self.graphics_widget = pg.GraphicsLayoutWidget(border=(100, 100, 100))